7 Foods Good For Your Gallbladder

 The tiny gallbladder tucked away below your liver helps your body digest food with the release of bile made by the liver.
 When it gets blocked it can create trouble for you, preventing the bile from flowing through the ducts from the liver to the small intestine.
 Hardened gallstones and in some instances cancer, are to blame, so it helps to be checked immediately and treated.
 Unlike other organs that are vital, you could survive without a gallbladder, which is why surgical removal is sometimes done.
 However, some foods can improve and others can worsen your situation and may even help you avoid surgery by nipping the problem in the bud.1

 Gallbladder health depends as much on what you eat as what you avoid (fatty foods/red meats/cholesterol-rich foods/alcohol).
-Here are some foods that will help nourish your gallbladder, keep your digestive system in good working order, and ward off deficiencies that gallbladder problems have been linked to.
+Here are 7 foods that will help nourish your gallbladder, keep your digestive system in good working order, and ward off deficiencies that gallbladder problems have been linked to.

 If you’re overweight, you’re at risk of developing gallbladder stones, with obesity being one of the causes for cholesterol stones.
 Choose to eat better and you may see the pounds drop away and your overall health improve, including that of the gallbladder and liver.
 Consume lots of fresh fruit and vegetables which are cholesterol-free and nutrient-rich.
 This helps with slow and steady weight loss and opposed to fat diets that can help you lose weight fast but actually end up increasing your risk of gallbladder problems.2 The antioxidants in them also help improve overall immunity and gallbladder health.
 Stock up on tomatoes, bell peppers, squash, cherries, and blueberries.

-Researchers suggest that eating monounsaturated fats in olive oil or canola oil, as well as omega-3 fatty acids found in flaxseed can help cut your risk of developing gallstones.
+Researchers suggest that eating monounsaturated fats in olive oil, as well as omega-3 fatty acids found in flaxseed can help cut your risk of developing gallstones.
 While the mechanics of this need to be fully explored through more studies, swapping your regular cooking oils for olive oil or introducing some flaxseed to your diet may not be a bad idea.3

 Research has found that fish oil can help those with high triglyceride levels and give the body anti-inflammatory omega-3 fatty acids.
 More importantly, it also improves the gallbladder emptying action allowing it to function better.4